thespielplatz/godot-addon-firebase/README.md

-# godot-addon-firebase
+# Firebase Plugin for Godot 3
 Godot Addon for Firebase

 I will implement the features of Google Firebase on the way, as I need them or they are requested by the community

-If you wish to support this project, you can find my Patreon here https://patreon.com/diurnalproductions and my Ko-fi here: https://ko-fi.com/kyleszklenski
+If you wish to support this project, you can find my Patreon here https://patreon.com/ and my Ko-fi here: https://ko-fi.com/

 ### Implementations
 - Auth